awsdocs/aws-doc-sdk-examples/javav2/example_code/s3/README.md

 - **policyText** – the location where a text file is located that defines a policy.
 For example, **/AWS/bucketpolicy.txt** (an example of this file is shown below).

 - **id**  - the ID of the user whom owns the bucket.
 You can get this value from the AWS Console.
-This value appears as a GUID value (under *Permission* tab, and then the *Access Control List* tab).
+This value appears as a GUID value (under *Permissions* tab, and then the *Access Control List* tab).

 - **access** - the access level to test an ACL with.
 You can specify one of these values: **FULL_CONTROL** , **READ** , **WRITE** , **READ_ACP** , **WRITE_ACP**.